imperva/dsfkit/README.md

         cd /dsfkit/deploy/examples/&lt;example-name>
         ```
     2. ```bash
-        terraform output "web_console_admin_password" && terraform output "dsf_hub_web_console_url"
+        terraform output "dsf_hub_web_console"
         ```
 8. Access the DSF Portal by entering the DSF URL into a web browser.
-Enter “admin” as the username and the web_console_admin_password as the password generated in the previous step.  \
+Enter “admin” as the username and the admin_password as the password generated in the previous step.  \

 ### Automated Installer Machine